top of page

 GET YOUR FREE Genealogy Brick Wall Guide

-If you only rely on one record set, you might not have confidence in your results.
-So for my research, I layered land records alongside census records.
+If you only rely on one record set, you might not be confident in your results.
+So, for my research, I layered land records alongside census records.

 Land records have the added value of including spouses in many transactions.
 For example, knowing the spouses can help separate men of the same name in the same place.

-In the video and research notes, I featured the John or Jonathan Townleys in land records in Essex County, New Jersey.
-Thankfully, only one John has a relationship with Effingham Townley, along with his wife's name was not included.
+In the video and research notes, I featured the John or Jonathan Townleys in Essex County, New Jersey land records.
+Thankfully, only one John has a relationship with Effingham Townley, and his wife's name was not included.
 The other four men could not be Effingham's son.

 Applying Occam's Razor to Genealogy Theories